jizhong2/cse15l-lab-reports/labreport3.md

 technical/biomed
 technical/911report
 ```
+<br> I asked ChatGPT what path is required for this command.

 <br> command 4: ```-d```
 <br> ```find technical/goverment -d 1``` lists out one level below the subdirectory government, which is in the technical directory.
 Since government also has subdirectories, when this command line is called, it will list out the subdirectories within the government subdirectory.
 This is useful to scope out files or directories and perform targeted searches, avoiding unecessary repetition.